tylertitsworth/5th-age-srd/Classes/Fighter.md

 #### Epic Feat

 The crit range bonus from _set 'em up_ now also applies to any ally who attacks the target while you are engaged with it.

+### Skullbash

+Flexible melee attack

+_Special:_ You must be wielding a two-handed weapon.

+**Triggering Roll:** Natural odd hit

+**Effect:** Move the target to the end of the initiative order.
+If the target already took a turn this round, it doesn’t get a second turn.

+### True Mastery

+Flexible melee or ranged attack

+**Triggering Roll:** Natural 20

+**Effect:** Trigger two other maneuvers you know with this attack.
+You can choose a maneuver even if it normally could not be triggered on a natural 20.